 - You will be given oxygen until you no longer need it. - You will be given fluids through a tube in your arm until you are able to drink normally. - You will return to the ward once the recovery nurse is satisfied with your condition. - Your temperature, blood pressure, pulse and breathing will be checked at regular intervals. - The blood circulation in your operated leg will also be monitored. - If you had a nerve block you may have numbness in your leg for up to 6 to 8 hours after surgery. - Pain the anaesthetist will discuss pain relief with you when they visit you before your surgery.
-If you are in pain after surgery let the nurse know. - Eating and drinking some people may feel sick after an anaesthetic, but we can give you something to relieve this.
+If you are in pain after surgery let the nurse know. - Eating and drinking some people may feel sick after an anaesthetic, but we can give you something to help with this.
 If you feel sick, please ask for help.
 The nurse will tell you when you can start to eat and drink.
 It's important this happens as soon as possible to aid your recovery. - Wound clips or stitches will have been used to close your surgical wound.
 You will have a dressing over your wound.
-You may have some leakage from this. - To avoid falls do not try to get up and move around on your own (with or without equipment) until you have been assessed to do so.
+You may have some leakage from this.
+If you have any wound drain equipment attached, this will be removed when it is no longer needed. - To avoid falls do not try to get up and move around on your own (with or without equipment) until you have been assessed to do so.
 Please use your call bell if you need assistance.
 You will be helped to get out of bed as soon as possible.
-This could be on the day of surgery or at latest the next morning, as this helps your recovery. - To prevent pressure ulcers (also known as pressure sores or bedsores) when lying or sitting still, please make sure you change your position every 2 to 4 hours.
+This should be on the day of surgery or at the latest the next morning, as this helps your recovery. - To prevent pressure ulcers (also known as pressure sores or bedsores) when lying or sitting still, please make sure you change your position every 2 to 4 hours.
 Please use your call bell if you need assistance to do this. - When in bed, take a few deep breaths every hour to help keep your lungs clear and prevent a chest infection.
 Exercise your legs to reduce the risk of a blood clot and to maintain muscle strength. - You will be encouraged to use the toilet as normal and should only have to use a bedpan or urinal immediately after surgery.
 The nurse will assist you getting to the toilet.
 If you feel constipated, please let a nurse know so your doctor can prescribe treatment for this.